-1. Follow the procedure in Before working inside your computer.
+- 1. Follow the procedure in before working inside your computer. - 2.
+Remove the base cover.

 CAUTION: For maximum cooling of the processor, do not touch the heat transfer areas on the heat sink.
 The oils in your skin can reduce the heat transfer capability of the thermal grease.